 Flu season starts around the onset of winter and lasts until as late as May.
 During the holiday season, it’s easy to come into contact with someone who has the flu, significantly increasing your chances of catching the illness.
 The common cold and the flu have similar symptoms, but the flu usually causes much more severe symptoms.
 For young children and the elderly, the flu can be a dangerous illness.
 Getting a flu vaccine before the season starts is a good way to help protect yourself.
 Unfortunately, the vaccine can’t protect against all strains of the flu.
 Washing your hands thoroughly and avoiding close contact with people who are sick can also lower your risk.

 Cheerful candles and glowing fireplaces are common sights during the holiday season.
 If you have young children at home, however, it’s important to keep a watchful eye when there’s a fire.
 Always keep your fire screen closed while the fire is active, and don’t allow children to stray too close to the fireplace.
 Don’t leave a candle burning unattended; while the smell of a burning candle is welcoming, the flame may be too tempting for a curious child.

 During the holiday season, injuries and illnesses can rob the joy from your seasonal events.
 If you need urgent care, please visit Integra Urgent Care today.
-We are located in the Dallas-Fort Worth area and are equipped to handle a variety of urgent care needs, including illnesses.
+Our centers are open in Grand Prairie, Weatherford, and Las Colinas.
+All of them are equipped to handle a variety of urgent care needs, including illnesses.